If you suffer from severe hip pain, a hip replacement can help. Rush joint replacement surgeons are leaders in hip replacement surgery and research.

 Rush orthopedic surgeons have pioneered minimally invasive hip replacement, which reduces your pain after surgery and enables you to leave the hospital shortly after the procedure.

 We also offer Mako robotic-assisted total hip replacement at several of our locations.
-This procedure that enables more accurate placement and alignment of hip implants and better replicates the feeling of a natural hip than traditional hip replacement.
+This procedure enables more accurate placement and alignment of hip implants and better replicates the feeling of a natural hip than traditional hip replacement.

 Do I Need a Hip Replacement?